DXCC Card Checker.

 I became an ARRL DXCC Card Checker in 2013.

-I am one of only 5 ARRL DXCC Card Checkers in Australia.
-The other Card Checkers in VK being Michael VK4PIE, Paul VK2HV, Laurie VK7ZE, and Luke VK3HJ.
+The other Card Checkers in Australia being Michael VK4PIE, Paul VK2HV, Laurie VK7ZE, and Luke VK3HJ.

 I can also check cards for other ARRL awards such as Worked All States (WAS); VHF/UHF Century Club (VUCC), & Worked All Continents (WAC).